 DKIM can be useful as an anti-phishing technology.
 Mailers in heavily phished domains can sign their mail to show that it is genuine.
 Recipients can take the absence of a valid signature on mail from those domains to be an indication that the mail is probably forged.

 How do I setup DKIM on a Hosted Email domain?

-Step 1: Generate a DKIM public key, private key, and key selector using a tool such as the SparkPost DKIM wizard.
+Step 1: Generate a DKIM public key, private key, and key selector using a DKIM generator tool.
 There are a number of similar tools available on search engines.
 The tool will ask for the domain name and the DomainKey selector:

 NOTE: If you are using the SystemDNS nameservers, please generate the key in 1024 bits, not 2048 bits.

 Step 2: Add the public key as a TXT record on the domain's DNS zone file.
 You will need to add this record on a subdomain based on your key selector.
 In our example, the subdomain would be key._domainkey.example.com

 Step 3: Log into the MAC and search for the domain in the top left.
 On the domain overview page you will see a "DKIM" section, click to expand.
 In the DKIM section there are two fields: Selector and Key.
 Enter the selector you set for the domain and paste the private key into the key field.
 NOTE: Only the selector is needed in the selector field, nothing more.
 The example screen shot below shows the selector dkim1 being used.

 Click update at the bottom of the page.
 After saving the private key the data will be obfuscated to protect the private key.
 The key cannot be recovered from our system once set.

 Step 4: Test your DKIM setup with a tool like the MXToolbox DKIM record lookup tool.
 This will ensure your private and public keys have all been setup correctly and your email domain is properly configured with DKIM.